matyus/matyus.github.io/source/2016-01-07-setup-github-pages-with-middleman.html.markdown

 Compare the structure of my [Master](https://github.com/matyus/matyus.github.io/tree/master) branch with my [Dev](https://github.com/matyus/matyus.github.io/tree/dev) branch.

-## Gems can do all of this for you!
+## But don't gems exist for this?

 Only if you use a version that's less than `Middleman v4`  then the gems `middleman-deploy` and `middleman-gh-pages` will not work.

 ## Setup

-Using my repo as an example, keep two copies of the repo side-by-side like so:
+Using my repo as an example, I keep two copies of the repo side-by-side like so:

 ```bash
 # container for everything